-Despite what seems as a perfect situation for advertisers revenue hasn’t reached yet its full potential.
+Despite what seems like a perfect situation for advertisers, revenue hasn’t reached its full potential yet.
 Advertising revenue is growing.
-It will reach over $600 million in 2019, while ad-supported music streams will break the $2 billion revenue threshold.
-With the current growth rate podcasting by 2021 will break a $1 billion revenue threshold.
+It reached over $600 million in 2019, while ad-supported music streams broke the $2 billion revenue threshold.

 7. Challenges to resolve – user education and improve searchability

 The tech industry needs to solve those challenges to overcome the main reasons people have for not listening

 With podcast awareness at 75% of the U.S population (212 million people) and a number of people who have ever listened to a podcast at 55% (155 million people), it means that there are 57 million people who have decided not to try out podcasts.
 T

 he below graph shows responses those people have indicated as reasons why they do not listen to podcasts.

 When we analyze the replies, we can define the biggest challenges the podcasting industry has to face to encourage higher listenership.

 - Basic user education – with growing consumption of major popular content types (social media, games, video, blogs), users definitely have time to consume also podcasts, which are easily available through free apps.
 Those apps, in most cases, are already pre-installed on phones.
 We also know that podcasts are optimized for easy and fast downloads, and creators record content in accordance with the preferable length by the users.
 Because of that, we can clearly see that many answers provided by non-listeners come clearly from not being familiar with podcasts and making wrong assumptions.
 This can be easily overcome by educating users about the basic characteristics of podcasts and ease of access.